runeksvendsen/blockchain-restful-address-index/README.md

     stack setup && stack build

 ### Running
 The server `rest-addr` executable takes as its only argument the path to its config file.
-Example config files can be found in <a href="config/">config/</a>, which has configuration files for Bitcoin (live) and testnet3 (<a href="config/live/config/server.cfg">config/live/config/server.cfg</a> and <a href="config/test/config/server.cfg">config/test/config/server.cfg</a>).
+Example config files can be found in <a href="config/">config/</a>, which has configuration files for Bitcoin (live) and testnet3 (<a href="config/live/config/server.cfg">config/live/config/server.cfg</a> and <a href="config/test/config/server.cfg">config/test/config/server.cfg</a>, respectfully).

 ### Example requests
     $ curl --silent https://blockchain.runeks.me/outputs/17RGKU1iHhiTBLoBFFFSJ6jX66NriVoanz/unspent | jq